5l1v3r1/personal/README.md

 ![Screenshot](previews/wupdate.png)

 * One of my first Gentoo related scripts for working in cli easier, I cant imagine this is 13y old.
-I am really proud over some of the awesome stuff oneliners in this script to be honest ;) Bash, magiiiic (yep, sed and awk mostly) - See the picture for featrures :)
+I am really proud over some of the awesome stuff oneliners in this script to be honest ;) Bash, magiiiic (yep, sed and awk mostly) - See the picture for featrures :) i Never shared this before, added here 2021-10-12

 ### install.sh